loevc/Create-a-Usr-like-root/README.md

 **e.g.**  create a usr named "loevc"

-I can give loevc a supermanage.
+I can give loevc a super authority.